lytedev/lyte-theme/README.md

 ### Package Control

+**Note**: Not yet available!

 If you have the Package Control plugin installed, you can install this theme via the `Package Control: Install Package` command.
-The listing
+Then look for the `Theme - Lyte` listing and install it!

 ### Git